dutchiono/Pumpkincarve/README.md

 ### 1.5.
 Install Redis (Required for NFT Rendering)

-Redis is required for the background NFT rendering worker queue.
+Redis must be manually installed and running before starting the application.
+It is required for the background NFT rendering worker queue.
+No automated installation happens during npm install.

 #### On Ubuntu/Debian:
 ```bash